 Consult with an insurance lawyer if you are having issues with your insurance company, even if they are not listed above.

 Commercial Property Insurance | Texas Department of Insurance – Visit the official website of the Texas Department of Insurance for more information about commercial property insurance.
 You can learn about the type of commercial insurance offered in Texas, additional coverage you may want to consider and things to keep in mind when shopping for insurance.
 The Texas Department of Insurance is responsible for regulating insurance in the Lone Star State.

 Homeowners Insurance | Texas Department of Insurance – Follow the link provided to learn more about homeowner’s insurance.
 You can find information about the types of coverage offered in Texas, what is not covered by a standard policy and the difference between replacement cost and actual cash value coverage.

 Property Insurance Lawyer in Texas

 Are you having a hard time dealing with adjusters?
 Is your insurance company taking too long to settle your claim?
 The attorneys at LeMaster & Ahmed PLLC are trusted legal advocates who have more than 30 combined years of experience in insurance law and they now fight only for the rights of policyholders.
 Ms. Ahmed and Ms. LeMaster are well versed in the tactics used by insurance companies to limit their liability.
 They will use this knowledge to your advantage and will fight to ensure you receive the best possible settlement.

 Call (888) 306-2119 to schedule a case consultation.
-LeMaster & Ahmed PLLC is based in The Woodlands and Plano, but regularly assists clients in surrounding areas like Houston, Dallas and Galveston.
+LeMaster & Ahmed PLLC accepts clients throughout the Dallas and Houston area including Austin, Galveston, San Antonio, The Woodlands and Plano.